-Use the [Ctrl+F] keyboard shortcut or click the search box in the right part of the Browser's navigation bar to activate Quick Search.
-Quick Search is available when navigating the Catalog or when browsing folders that have been added to the Catalog.
+Press [Ctrl+F] or click the search box at the right end of the Browser's navigation bar to activate Quick Search.
+Quick Search only finds pictures that are in the Catalog.

-The Quick Search bar contains several controls.
+The Quick Search pane contains several controls.

-- Text -results based on your search text entered are immediately displayed as you type.
-You can set what type of information to Search in that is, either in all text information stored in pictures, or in just a specified part, such as keywords or descriptions. - Rating -there are three modes for ratings-based searches: Equal To, Less Than, and Greater Than. - Label -use this to search based on one or more of the colored Labels that can be applied to photos in the program. - GPS To set GPS coordinates for the search, use the buttons to acquire them from the selected image, from an image in a file, or from a map.
-After selecting GPS coordinates, use the controls here to show only images taken in a specified Radius. - Include subfolders when appropriate, this can be used to find pictures in both the current folder and its subfolders.
+- Text enter the text to find here.
+Zoner starts searching immediately once you begin typing.
+Use Search in to make Zoner look only in certain parts of pictures' information (e.g. just their keywords), instead of all their text information. - Rating use this for rating-based searches, in any of three modes: Equal To, Less Than, and Greater Than. - Labels use this to search based on one or more of the colored Labels that can be given to photos. - GPS use this to find pictures by GPS coordinates.
+Use the buttons here to get coordinates from the selected image, an image in a file, or a map.
+After setting the coordinates, set how far away from them Zoner should look, using Radius. - Include subfolders use this option (available in the Browser only) to find pictures in both the current folder and its subfolders.

-Use the buttons at the end of each row of the filtering controls to return them to factory settings.
-Combine multiple filtering conditions to display only files that meet all of those conditions.
+Use the button at the end of each row of controls to return that row to factory settings.
+Combine multiple conditions to see only files that meet all of those conditions.